kojiOnHill/JLReq-LyX-layout/README.md

 - `/Applications/LyX/Contents/Resources` on MacOS.

 ## Documentation
-Look at one of example files available in the **examples** directory and the documentation of the *jlreq* LaTeX class.
+Look at one of example files available in the **examples** directory and also the documentation of the *jlreq* LaTeX class itself.
 Note that the lyx file in the examples directory is only readable with LyX versions greater than LyX-2.4.0-beta3.